Cloudneeti/SQL-Injection-Attack-Prevention/101-SQL-Injection-Attack-Prevention/README.md

 <a name="detect"></a>
 # Detect
 ###  Detection using OMS
-To detect the attack execute following query in Azure Log Analytics
+To detect the attack, execute following query in Azure Log Analytics
 <p/>
 <u>Note</u>: first time it takes few hours for OMS to pull logs for detection and prevention events.
 For subsequent requests it takes 10-15 mins to reflect in OMS, so if you don't get any search results, please try again after sometime.
 <p/>